swcarpentry/board/executive-director.md

 ===================================

 The Executive Director is the key management leader of Software Carpentry.
-The Executive Director works with the board to oversee the administration, programs and strategic plan of the organization.
+The Executive Director works with the Steering Committee to oversee the administration, programs and strategic plan of the organization.
 Other key duties include fundraising, marketing, and community outreach.
-The position reports directly to the Board of Directors.
+The position reports directly to the Steering Committee.

 General Responsibilities
 ------------------------

-1) Board Governance
+1) Steering Committee Governance

-Works with board in order to fulfill the organization mission.
+Works with the Steering Committee in order to fulfill the organization mission.

-* Responsible for leading Software Carpentry in a manner that supports and guides the organization's mission as defined by the Board of Directors.
+* Responsible for leading Software Carpentry in a manner that supports and guides the organization's mission as defined by the Steering Committee.

-* Responsible for communicating effectively with the Board and providing, in a timely and accurate manner, all information necessary for the Board to function properly and to make informed decisions.
+* Responsible for communicating effectively with the Steering Committee and providing, in a timely and accurate manner, all information necessary for the Steering Committee to function properly and to make informed decisions.

 * Follow and uphold all Software Carpentry bylaws